liuyangjuncong20202570/liuyangjuncong20202570/README.md

-# Hi, I'm Derek liu 👋
+# Hi, I'm Derek Liu 👋

 Welcome to my GitHub profile!
 I'm a passionate Full-Stack Developer with a strong focus on **Frontend Development**.
 I specialize in modern JavaScript frameworks and libraries, and I’m also proficient in backend technologies.